namesakefyi/namesake/.changeset/weak-numbers-stare.md

 "namesake": minor
 ---

-Improved the 404 page by adding navigation to the home page, enhancing user experience and accessibility.
+Add navigation links and logo to the 404 page